projectcalico/calico/calico/getting-started/windows-calico/quickstart.md

 #### Install {{site.prodnameWindows}} manually

-The following steps install a Kubernetes cluster on a single Windows node, with a Linux control node.
+The following steps install a Kubernetes cluster on a single Windows node with a Linux control node.

 - **Kubernetes VXLAN**